 It was restored in accordance with its appearance in 1972 and as driven by Niki Lauda, including STP and other sponsorship decals.
-It is powered by a Cosworth-Ford BDG 1975cc fuel-injected engine.
+Its light chassis is powered by a very strong 300 bhp Cosworth-Ford BDG 1975cc fuel-injected engine.

-With a power to weight ratio of about 600 bhp per tonne it is a very quick racing car and a blast to drive, but during his ownership suffered ongoing and expensive problems with reliability.
+With a power to weight ratio of about 600 bhp per tonne it is a ferociously quick racing car and a blast to drive.
+I had a fair bit of success with it, but during my ownership it suffered ongoing and expensive problems with reliability - funnily enough, just as Lauda had experienced in period.
 It is one of the few March 722s running with the correct 2-litre BDG engine.
-Most have been fitted with a more reliable BDA.
+Most have been fitted with the more reliable BDA 1600cc motor.

-Michael loved driving the car when it was going well, but his pockets were not deep enough to continue and in 2005 it was passed on to a prominent local collector of Formula cars.
+I loved driving the car when it was going well, but my pockets were not deep enough to continue; so, in 2005 it was passed on to a prominent local collector of historic Formula One and Two cars.

 After the Ralt was finally sold in 2014, for the first time for many years I had no competition car in the garage.
 I had decided that I was retiring from racing, now being in my late 70s.
 But then, after a couple of years simply attending meetings and socialising with friends, I decided to get back on the track.
 I thought a good idea would be to try running in less competitive, non speed-dependent events, such as those called "regularity.
 The idea is to nominate a given lap time, a bit slower than if you were racing, and then - along with a group of similar cars - try to stick as close to that speed for a given period of time, 15 or 20 minutes.
 This is low-key motorsport, and very popular.